huggingface/optimum-intel/notebooks/neural_compressor/README.md

 # 🤗 Optimum Neural Compressor Notebooks

-This directory contains notebooks for the Neural Compressor integration in 🤗 Optimum.
+You can find here a list of the notebooks for the Neural Compressor integration in 🤗 Optimum.

 | Notebook     |      Description      |   |   |
 |:----------|:-------------|:-------------|------:|